-Choosing between The Platinum Card® from American Express and Blue Cash Preferred® Card from American Express depends largely on your lifestyle and spending habits.
+Choosing between American Express Platinum Card® and Blue Cash Preferred® Card from American Express depends largely on your lifestyle and spending habits.

 This article will compare each card based on several factors to help you make an informed decision on which card is the best to add to your wallet.